 - Being under the influence of drugs or alcohol.

 Being sideswiped by an 18-wheeler truck can cause severe injuries when your vehicle goes under the tractor-trailer.
 Commercial trucks without the proper and legal guards can crush a vehicle’s protective roof.
-A wrongful death can occur when cars become trapped under large vehicles.
+Wrongful death can occur when cars become trapped under large vehicles.

 Usually, a blown tire only affects the vehicle and its driver.
 A faulty tire on a commercial vehicle, however, can harm others.
 Commercial vehicles are also more likely to experience tire failure since they make long commutes in short periods.